absorption

 (pl)

-3. The taking up by the body of radiant heat, causing a rise in body temperature: "Stanley's higher temperature was caused by the absorption of the heat from the sun when he was at the beach."
+3. The retention of radiant heat by the body, causing a rise in body temperature: Stanley was feeling quite hot which was caused by the absorption of the heat from the sun when he was at the beach.

 Word Entries containing the term: